hashmapinc/cloudy_warehouses/README.md

 This method creates an empty clone of an existing Snowflake table.
 This means that of the columns from the `source_table` are copied into the `new_table`, but the `new_table` does not have any data within its columns.
 The `new_table` variable is the new table that will be created after the method is called.
 The `source_table` variable is the existing Snowflake table that is being cloned.
+The optional `source_database` and `source_schema` variables are the database and schema in which the `source_table` resides.
+If you plan to clone an existing table from the schema and database that the `new_table` will reside in, you do not need to include `source_database` and `source_schema` variables.
 You can use the configuration file or pass optional arguments (sf_username, sf_password, sf_account) to connect to Snowflake.

 ## Examples